EarthSky // Interviews // Human World By EarthSky Oct 26, 2008

-Scientists have evidence that early humans arrived in China from Africa about 1.7 million years ago.
+Scientists have evidence that the first humans arrived in China from Africa about 1.7 million years ago.

 EarthSky spoke to Rick Potts, a paleoanthropologist at the Smithsonian Institution.
 Potts said that a few stone tools and two front teeth belonging to Homo erectus were found near a stream in Southwest China.
 These were found decades ago, but never precisely dated.
 Just recently, Rick Potts and his colleagues were able to date them back to 1.7 million years.
 Their dating technique used shifts in magnetic poles to date the magnetic particles in the rocks around the artifacts.